xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_LAB_MANUAL.md

    - In the **FTP** pane, click **User Credentials** in the **username** box, enter a globally unique name.
    - Set the **Password**.

+   >**Note**: You will need the credentials for the next steps.
+Copy them to any code editor.
 2. Inside **MONITORING** menu:
    - Set the **Application Logging (Filesystem)** option to **On**.
    - Set the level to **Verbose**.